Ficus microcarpa: Taxonomy

 Ficus microcarpa was described in 1782 by Carl Linnaeus the Younger.
 The species has a considerable number of synonyms.
 In 1965, E. J. H. Corner described seven varieties (and two forms of Ficus microcarpa var. microcarpa) which were regarded as synonyms under the name of Ficus microcarpa in the latest Flora Malesiana volume.

-Hill's weeping fig was first formally described as a species, Ficus hillii, by Frederick Manson Bailey in the Botany Bulletin of the Queensland Department of Agriculture, based on the type specimen collected in the "scrubs of tropical Queensland'".
-In 1965, it was reassigned by E. J .H.
-Corner as a variety of F. microcarpa, namely F. microcarpa var. hillii.
+Hill's weeping fig was first formally described as a species, Ficus hillii, by Frederick Manson Bailey in the Botany Bulletin of the Queensland Department of Agriculture, based on a specimen collected in the "scrubs of tropical Queensland".
+In 1960, it was reassigned by E. J. H. Corner as a variety of F. microcarpa, namely F. microcarpa var. hillii.